New Mogadishu International Airport: Project background

 For years, Aden Adde International Airport in Mogadishu has faced growing pressure.
 Located deep within the city, it has no space left to expand.
 As air traffic increased, the need for a second airport became clearer.

 By the late 2010s, attention turned to El Maan, a coastal area northeast of Mogadishu's center.
 The site offered wide open land far from crowded neighborhoods.

 Environmental and technical assessments were carried out to evaluate the suitability of the El Maan site for large-scale development.
 These studies examined air and water quality, flood risks, noise levels, and wildlife impact.
 The findings confirmed that the area was appropriate for large-scale development.

 In December 2024, Somali authorities officially announced plans for a new airport at the El Maan site.
 Construction began in early 2025.
 The project is being led by the New Mogadishu Development Corporation under a public-private partnership with Turkish firms.
 Government statements and project reports estimate that thousands of jobs will be created during the construction period and once the airport becomes operational.

 NMIA was proposed as a way to relieve pressure on Aden Adde, but it is also part of efforts to improve Somalia's aviation network and increase international flight operations.

 Placing the airport along the coast is expected to reduce the need for displacement within the city and provide space for future expansion.
 It is also planned to accommodate connecting infrastructure like port access and the proposed Gateway Complex, which is expected to support cargo and logistics operations.

 The development is expected to involve both international partners and Somali institutions working together throughout the construction and operational stages.
 It is intended to follow global aviation standards and aims to build space for training local capacity.

 Officials have said the airport is expected to support economic activity, including trade and employment.
 Future phases of the project may include more runways, hangars, and expanded cargo zones depending on demand.

 Location and features

 Planned facilities include two parallel runways capable of handling wide-body aircraft, modern passenger and cargo terminals, and a comprehensive air traffic control system.

+In early 2026 the Federal Government of Somalia, in coordination with the United Nations Office for Project Services, held a formal kick off meeting for the design phase of the New Mogadishu International Airport.
+According to the press release, approximately 20 square kilometres of land have been allocated for the development of the airport site.